Housing and Medical Needs Of The Chemically Injured

 Challenge # 2 – Meeting the health care needs

 Frequently, all of the solutions that are discussed to accommodate the chemically injured individual in the health system and in society, amount to trying to force a square peg into a round hole and vice versa.
 These solutions try to make a compromise with other interests.
-However, the non-toxic health requirements are often incompatible with other interests and with society’s values.
+However, the low-toxicity health requirements are often incompatible with other interests and with society’s values.
 The compromise solutions might help the mildly or moderately affected to some degree, but they will not help the severely affected.
-Although strict adherence to the non-toxic health requirements may be viewed as very radical by the average person, they are vital for the survival of the severely chemically injured, and they will also greatly benefit the mildly or moderately injured.
+Although strict adherence to the low-toxicity health requirements may be viewed as very radical by the average person, they are vital for the survival of the severely chemically injured, and they will also greatly benefit the mildly or moderately injured.

 A lot of health recovery for the chemically injured can be accomplished through:

 - through access to health care in their own home, in which all the health care providers were unscented and trained in the health care requirements of the chemically injured.